kushazsehgal/RPEPB/README.md

-# Cryptographic Scheme for Pooled Decryption and Traitor Tracing
+# Threhold Traitor Tracing with Silent Setup

-This repository implements the cryptographic schemes described in the research paper on "Silent Threshold Traitor Tracing & Enhancing Mempool Privacy".
-The implementation focuses on a pooled decryption protocol with a trace decoder mechanism that enables identification of malicious participants in a threshold cryptosystem.
+This repository implements the cryptographic schemes described in the research paper titled - "Silent Threshold Traitor Tracing & Enhancing Mempool Privacy".

 ## Overview

 The codebase implements:
-- A threshold cryptographic scheme with pooled decryption capabilities
+- A threshold traitor tracing scheme with silent setup
-- A trace decoder for identifying potential traitors in the system
 - Benchmarking tools for performance analysis
 - Size measurement utilities for various cryptographic components